mikeyCos/inventory-application/README.md

 - [ ] Build search item by category or upc functionality.
 - [ ] Divide items table into separate tables; prices, quantities, locations.
 - [ ] Build edit/delete forms on the `categories` page; toggled by edit/delete/cancel/submit buttons.
+- [ ] Allow user to type in category input and have a drop down select for existing categories.
+- [ ] Build undo functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>